Children's Whirligig Toy Inspires a Low-Cost Laboratory Test

 The researchers started to experiment with yo-yos.
 But the yo-yos didn't spin fast enough to work as a centrifuge.
 Then they stumbled upon the children's toy known as the whirligig, or buzzer.

-The toy is made of disc that spins when a person pulls on strings that pass through the center.
+The toy is made of a disc that spins when a person pulls on strings that pass through the center.
 And it spins much faster than a yo-yo.
 The scientists clocked their version at 125,000 revolutions per minute.
 According to the authors, that's the fastest rotational speed reported for a human-powered device.
 By comparison, the internal combustion engine of a Formula One race car rotates at about 15,000 rpm.

 And so the paperfuge was born.